SixArm/unix-shell-script-kit/README.md

 ### sum

-sum: print the sum of numbers.
+Print the sum of numbers.

 ```sh
 sum 1 2 3